AnushkaInDeqode/nosql-practice/README.md

 Date - 07-11-2022
 - practiced all the commands in practice.mongodb file

-Date - 08-11-2022
+Date - 09-11-2022
-- practiced some of the commands in practice2.mongodb file
+- practiced some of the commands of aggregation in practice2.mongodb file